vms3-demo-purpose/weather-program/README.md

 3. .NET: 6.0.402

 # Troubleshooting
-Q1.
-Error response from daemon: Ports are not available ...
+1. Error response from daemon: Ports are not available ...
 An attempt was made to access a socket in a way forbidden by its access permissions.

-A1.
-Restart the Host Network Service with the following commands:   `net stop hns` `net start hns`
+> Restart the Host Network Service with the following commands:   `net stop hns` `net start hns`

-Q2.
-Sometimes `push` cannot establish connection to `save` as the database has not finished initialisation.
+2. Sometimes `push` cannot establish connection to `save` as the database has not finished initialisation.

-A2.
-Just wait.
+> Just wait.
 Logic has been implemented to restart `push` so just give it a minute and it will start pushing data into `save`.

-Q3.
-Login failed for user 'SA'
+3. Login failed for user 'SA'

-A3.
-Check the logs to see if the .env variables have been properly loaded in.
+> You probably got the password wrong.

 # Weather-API vs weather-program:
 Weather-API passes JSON to DB, DB performs queries for data insertion